gnayuy/BigTree/README.md

 # BigTree

-BigTree, Big ImaGe hierarchical TREE construction software, is developed to efficient reformat large-scale images data sets into a hierarchical tree data structure that can be visualize and annotate with Vaa3D-TeraFly [[1][]].
+BigTree, Big ImaGe hierarchical TREE construction software, is developed to efficient reformat large-scale images data sets into a hierarchical tree data structure that can be visualize and annotate with Vaa3D-TeraFly [ [1][] ].

 More details see our paper "BigTree: high-performance hierarchical tree construction for large image data sets".

 ## compile with cmake

 Install [libtiff][] by following the instructions on their website.
 This is required for read and write images.

+We use [cxxopts][] to parse command lines, which requires gcc > 4.9.

 In terminal, type commands: